alan-ppl/alan/README.md

     - use the max mean and variance as the parameters of a lognormal distribution.
     - is the ELBO below the max possible?
 Assuming elbos are normal; (max_elbo = max_mean + max_var/2)?
   * Do we remember what the issue with trailing Ellipsis in e.g. generic_getitem was?
+  * test different Q against each other
+  * test different, equivalent models against each other
+  * test equivalence if we do different splits/computation strategies